Shuvam-Das/Cortex-Performance-Engine/README.md

 2.  **Workload Modeler**: Creates a rich test plan based on the baseline and user requirements.
 3.  **Script Generator**: Builds an advanced JMeter script tailored to the target environment.
 4.  **Test Executor**: Performs a sanity check on the script and then executes the full performance test.
-5.  **Report Synthesizer**: Correlates user-side and server-side metrics to generate an intelligent, detailed report in Markdown format, highlighting issues, observations, and recommendations for stakeholders.
+5.  **Report Synthesizer**: Generates a summary report from the raw test results.
 6.  **Orchestrator & Healer**: The master agent that controls the pipeline, manages failures, and makes healing decisions based on the shared knowledge base.